 Mange is a great big red flag that our dog is not healthy on the inside.

-Mange is the direct result of a very toxic liver, resulting in unclean blood, and a compromised immune system.
+Mange is the direct result of a compromised immune system and likely a toxic overburdened liver.

 Let me back track just a bit.
 A demodectic mange mite usually lives a relatively quiet life on ALL dog's skin without causing a problem.